BenjiTrapp/benjitrapp.github.io/_defenses/2023-06-04-cyberchef-intoduction.md

 ---
 layout: defense
-title: CyberChef Introduction
+title: Kickstart into CyberChef
 ---

-Below you'll find a quick introduction onto CyberChef, it's UI, and a example.
+Below you'll find a quick introduction into CyberChef, it's UI, and a example.
 CyberChef can be used to: Encode, Decode, Format data, Parse data, Encrypt, Decrypt, Compress data, Extract data, perform arithmetic functions against data, defang data, and many other functions.

 ### Short intro into the UI